 Scientists at the Rotman Research Institute (RRI) are investigating fundamental questions about memory, aging and the neuroscience of cognition.
-Their work has shaped the fundamental understanding of human cognitive function, and will continue to impact approaches to the enhancement, preservation and remediation of cognitive change over the lifespan.

 The RRI is internationally known for basic cognitive neuroscience research on human memory and, in particular, the role of the medial temporal lobe and frontal lobe in encoding and retrieval of semantic, episodic, and autobiographical memories.

 Scientists at the Rotman Research Institute are also converging technologies in unique ways to understand how the brain processes speech and understanding and how our perception of sound changes as we age.
 This understanding could help us develop modified hearing aids – and advice for older people to help them overcome the changes in auditory processing which occur with aging.